QUESTIONS, ANSWERED PLAINLY

 - In the Dashboard, open the License tab, paste your Whop license key, click Activate

 Important: Meridian is an add-on, not a chart indicator.
 Do not look for it in the chart Indicators list.
 For the full walkthrough with screenshots, see the Installation Guide.
-For further help, see the FAQ or contact support.
+For further help, see the FAQ or contact us.

 Trading & Usage